evilsocket/nerve/README.md

 ## Installing with Cargo

+The easiest and recommended way to install Nerve is via [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):

 ```sh
 cargo install nerve-ai
 ```

 ## Installing from DockerHub

-A Docker image is available on [Docker Hub](https://hub.docker.com/r/evilsocket/nerve):
+Alternatively a Docker image is available on [Docker Hub](https://hub.docker.com/r/evilsocket/nerve).
 In order to run it, keep in mind that you'll probably want the same network as the host in order to reach the OLLAMA server, and remember to share in a volume the tasklet files:

 ```sh
 docker run -it --network=host -v ./examples:/root/.nerve/tasklets evilsocket/nerve -h